BrianSemiglia/Cycle.swift/README.md

 ------- | -------
 `Frame` | A struct representing the state of the entire application at a given moment
-`Frame -> Driver.Model` | A function that converts frames to driver-specific models `Driver.Model -> Driver.Event` | An isolated, stateless object that renders frames to hardware and deliver events
+`Frame -> Driver.Model` | A function that converts frames to driver-specific models `Driver.Model -> Driver.Event` | An object that renders frames to hardware and deliver events
 `Event` | A driver-specific enum expressing events experienced by drivers `(Event, Frame) -> Frame` | A function that produces frames based on an input event and a previous state